 “Because I said so.”

 My heart pounded as I dropped the rope to the ground.
-I flew passed my father and brothers.
+I flew past my father and brothers.
 I can’t describe how furious I was at Pa and if I had to guess, Adam was behind the whole thing.
 I stormed into the house, ran up the stairs and slammed my bedroom door.
 The stallion was mine, and I didn’t understand why Pa was acting as though—

 “What?”
 I said, turning my head to the sound of my name being whispered by Julie in the adjacent bed.
 “Julie?”
 I wasn’t sure if I’d only imagined she’d said my name or if it had been real.
 I set down my journal and leaned toward her bed.
 “Julie?
 Wake up now, Julie.
 It’s me.
 It’s Joe.”